gazette/core/docs/broker_tutorial.md

 INFO[0000] successfully applied                          revision=5
 ```

-Gazctl also has an `edit` sub-command which is convenient shorthand for this common
+Gazctl also has an `edit` sub-command which will be familiar to `kubectl` users,
-"list, modify, then apply" workflow.
+and is convenient shorthand for this common "list, modify, then apply" workflow.
 ```bash
 $ gazctl journals edit -l name=example/journal
 ```